Truncated Variational Expectation Maximization: Truncated Variational Distributions

 \section{Truncated Variational Distributions}

 The introduction of Gaussian and factored variational distributions now provides the ground for the introduction of a novel class of variational distributions.
 In contrast to the prominent examples of variational EM, we will here neither assume monomodal variational distributions (like Gaussian variational EM) nor independent factors (like mean-field approaches).
 Furthermore, we will not choose a specific analytic function such as Gaussians or products of elementary distributions.
 Instead, we use the posterior distribution itself to define variational distributions.
 More precisely, we define the variational distributions to be proportional to the full posteriors.
 However, for any given data point $\yVecN$, the proportionality will be constrained to a subspace $\KKn$ which will allow for computationally tractable procedures.
 States $\sVec$ not in $\KKn$ are assumed to have zero probability (`hard' zeros).
 Formally, such truncated distributions $\qn(\sVec)=\qn(\sVec;\KK,\Theta)$ are given by Eqn.\,\ref{EqnQMain}.
+Fig.\,\ref{FigTVEM} provides an illustration.

 Truncated distributions have been suggested previously and have successfully been applied to a number of elementary as well as more complex generative data models \citep[][]{LuckeEggert2010,DaiEtAl2013,DaiLucke2014,SheikhEtAl2014,SheikhLucke2016,SheltonEtAl2017}.
 Instead of using a variational optimization of approximation parameters similar to Gaussian or mean-field approaches, truncated approximations have, so far, used preselection mechanisms to reduce the number of states evaluated for a truncated approximation \citep[][]{LuckeEggert2010}.
-While truncated EM was shown to be very efficient in practice \citep[][]{SheikhLucke2016,HughesSudderth2016,SheltonEtAl2017}, no fully variational treatment was provided, and no convergence guarantees and free energy results as they will be derived in this work, were given.
-We will later see, however, that preselection based truncated EM can be closely related to the fully variational framework developed here.
+While truncated EM was shown to be very efficient in practice \citep[][]{SheikhLucke2016,HughesSudderth2016,SheltonEtAl2017}, no fully variational treatment was provided, and no convergence guarantees and free energy results as they are derived here, were given.
+We will later see, however, that preselection based truncated EM can be closely related to the fully variational framework developed in this work.